ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](offset_pattern_fail.gif)](offset_pattern_fail.gif)

-What is happening is that the first real 'operator' in the above is '`xc:`', all the other options given before this are simply 'settings' that is used by that and later operators.
-Because of the [Legacy Command Line Style](../basics/#legacy) reads in all the 'settings' and applies them before actually processing the command line in the correct order.
+What is happening is that the first real 'operator' in the above is '`xc:`', all the other options given before this are simply 'settings' that are used by that, and later, operators, because the [Legacy Command Line Style](../basics/#legacy) reads in all the 'settings' and applies them before actually processing the command line in the correct order.

 Because of this 'legacy problem' the "`-size`" setting gets set BEFORE the "`-tile`" setting applies the "`pattern:`" operator.
-As a consequence a 80 by 80 pixel 'tile' was generated.
+As a consequence, an 80 by 80 pixel 'tile' was generated.
 This pre-sized tile is then rolled by the "`-tile-offset`" option, when it is applied by the '`xc:`' operator.

-In other words the "`-tile`" setting will create a 80x80 pixel tile, AFTER the -size setting has been defined, and as such the 'tile' is no longer tilable, when used by the draw command.
+In other words, the "`-tile`" setting will create an 80x80 pixel tile, AFTER the -size setting has been defined, and as such the 'tile' is no longer tilable, when used by the draw command.

 This is probably one of the few examples where this legacy handling is detrimental to normal IM 'do it as you see it' option handling by IM commands.